 We are committed to supporting the most vulnerable in our community during these unprecedented times.
-We know that critical services still need to available for groups including the elderly, those who need safeguarding and those in receipt of benefit payments.
+We know that critical services still need to be available for groups including older people, those who need safeguarding and those in receipt of benefit payments.

-We have stopped delivering some of our non-critical council services to help prevent the virus from spreading and to protect the safety of residents and our staff.
-This may also need to apply to some services in adult social care, we are working to ensure that our most vulnerable residents can currently continue to receive the same level of care as they did previously.
+Some of our non-critical council services are still closed to help prevent the virus from spreading and to protect the safety of residents and our staff.
+We are working to ensure that our most vulnerable residents can currently continue to receive the same level of care as they did previously.

 Home care and residential care

-The council and NHS Southampton City Clinical Commissioning Group (CCG) are working together with health care providers to put in place support for the most vulnerable people who live in residential and nursing homes and for vulnerable people who live at home and receive regular care.
+The council and NHS Southampton City Clinical Commissioning Group (CCG) are working together with health care providers.
+Together we have put in place support for the most vulnerable people who live in residential and nursing homes and for vulnerable people who live at home and receive regular care.
 We are also supporting home care providers to help them continue to provide high quality care and keep their residents safe.

-As part of our risk assessments, we are undertaking calls with our most vulnerable service users to ascertain whether they present with any symptoms of COVID-19 before we undertake any visits.
+As part of our risk assessments, we are undertaking calls with our most vulnerable service users.
+This is to ascertain whether they present with any symptoms of COVID-19 before we undertake any visits.